San Giuseppe, Grosseto: History

 The church was built in the 1930s to address the needs of residents in the western part of the city, beyond the Tirrenica railway, in the developing Barbanella neighborhood.

 The project was designed by engineer Ernesto Ganelli, and the laying of the cornerstone was blessed by Bishop Paolo Galeazzi on 27 April 1935.
 The parish of Saint Joseph was officially established on 19 March 1938.
 The establishment of the parish was intended by the bishop to commemorate the event involving Pope Innocent II, who, on 19 March 1133, issued the papal bull Iustus Dominus in Grosseto, which mediated peace between Pisa and Genoa.
-Construction lasted five years, culminating in the solemn consecration of the church on 14 April 1940.
+Construction, undertaken by the company Angelo Bocelli, lasted five years, culminating in the solemn consecration of the church on 14 April 1940.

-In 1988, the church underwent a major restoration, which included removing the vaulted ceiling, restoring the wooden trusses, and refurbishing the presbyteral area according to designs by architect Father Angelo Polesello.
+The church was closed to the public in October 1978 due to structural safety concerns, following the development of cracks that caused sections of plaster and brickwork to fall.
+The building underwent a major restoration led by engineer Lamberto Marsili, which included removing the vaulted ceiling, restoring the wooden trusses, and refurbishing the presbyteral area according to designs by architect Father Angelo Polesello.